astronomer/astronomer/bin/migration-scripts/README.md

 ## Airflow deployment preparation

-Ensure that all your airflow deployments are running on Airflow version 1.10.7
+Ensure that all your airflow deployments are running on one of these Docker images
 ```
-FROM astronomerinc/ap-airflow:1.10.7-alpine3.10-onbuild
+astronomerinc/ap-airflow:1.10.7-alpine3.10-onbuild
+astronomerinc/ap-airflow:1.10.5-alpine3.10-onbuild
 ```

 ## Kubernetes preparation